AREF-EDCTP Preparatory Fellowships

 Applicants should pay particular attention to the remit of the two funders:

-- The EDCTP funds clinical research to accelerate the development of new or improved drugs, vaccines, microbicides and diagnostics against HIV/AIDS, tuberculosis and malaria as well as other poverty-related infectious diseases in sub-Saharan Africa, with a focus on phase II and III clinical trials.
+- The EDCTP funds clinical research to accelerate the development of new or improved drugs, vaccines, microbicides and diagnostics against HIV/AIDS, tuberculosis and malaria as well as other poverty-related infectious diseases in Africa, with a focus on phase II and III clinical trials.

 - AREF supports research addressing key health challenges for Africa – across a broad set of disciplines including